-- 1. Kant begins this reading with a discussion about the different types of principles that command rational beings like us.
+- Immanuel Kant opens this reading up with a discussion about the different types of principles that command rational beings like us.
 According to Kant, what does it means for beings like us to have a will?
 What is a "holy will" and how is it different from our will?
 Why does this lead to a discussion of imperatives?
 What are the differences between hypothetical and categorical imperatives? - 2.
+During this discussion, Kant raises (on page 29) the idea that all rational beings seem to seek the same end: happiness.
+However, he later comes back (on page 31) to say that, nevertheless, happiness is still subjective and so unable to provide an objective foundation for morality.
+What is his argument justifying this rejection of happiness? - 3.
 According to Kant (on page 40), what does it mean for something to have relative worth?
 Why does Kant believe that many of the things that a rational being pursues only have this type of value?
-Why are things of relative worth only connected to hypothetical imperatives? - 3.
+Why are things of relative worth only connected to hypothetical imperatives? - 4.
 On the other hand, what does Kant mean (on page 40) by saying that something has absolute worth?
 Why are things of absolute value connected to categorical imperatives?
 According to Kant what has absolute worth and why?
 Finally, how does this provide the ground for the categorical imperative that "you use humanity, in your own person as well as in the person of any other, always at the same time as an end, never merely as a means" (p.
-41)? - 4.
+41)?
+How do Ciulla's two examples illustrate violations of this imperative? - 5.
 Kant (on pages 43-48) introduces the idea of a legislating will.
 Why does Kant believe that all our choices involve, in some sense, creating laws for all rational beings?
 Why does Kant believe that you can only truly respect and obey a law that you have imposed on yourself?